 The original plans developed by Grosvenor envisioned a beautiful and charming Hawaiian town known as “The City of Flowers.”
 Though the town was intended to cater primarily to tourists, Grosvenor wanted to create a “community” that provided housing for workers, included a museum, and supported a population of 50,000 (as opposed to the population of 6,000 in Wailea today).
 Grosvenor even proposed keeping cars out of Wailea, offering instead massive open spaces for walking and internal public transportation options.

 The local politicians voted overwhelmingly in favor of it.
-Such a grand idea, however it wasn’t meant to be.
+Such a grand idea however it wasn’t meant to be.

 Why the City of Flowers Never Happened

 The developers of Wailea decided to start the project with the construction of a golf course, which would later become Wailea’s Blue Course.
 The idea was for the course to start generating cash to help finance the rest of the project.
 Then, in the 1970s, the company that owned the land proposed the construction of several high-end condo complexes, the Wailea Ekahi, Elua, and Ekolu condos.
 The response was stunning.
-According to a fascinating article on the early days of Wailea in the Maui Time magzine, 1,200 buyers bid on just 148 units.
+According to a fascinating article on the early days of Wailea in the Maui Time magazine, 1,200 buyers bid on just 148 units.

 The landowners saw a fast and easy way to make a lot of cash, and the dream of a booming mixed-income community melted away into a laser-sharp focus on turning Wailea into an upscale resort paradise.

 Take a look at the latest construction from the air.